-Before sending the I2I, T2I, and I2T paraphrased queries to a search engine, we propose a consistency-based verification mechanism to eliminate those factually incorrect queries due to the LLM hallucination problem.
-The verification mechanism performs a novel verification by cross-checking the consistency between a given paraphrased query and a list of QA pairs generated from the user query --- Only those rephrased queries attaining the maximal number of consistent QA pairs will be kept (and the remaining queries are dropped).
-The paraphrased queries, which have passed the consistency-based verification step, are subsequently sent to a search engine for text-to-video retrieval and image-to-video retrieval.
-For each paraphrased query, the search engine outputs a rank list.
-Given a user query, we first perform a linear ensemble (i.e., take an average) of all the paraphrased queries within one transformation.
-As a result, each transformation will lead to one rank list of videos.
-After that, we perform another linear ensemble on the rank lists of the three transformations and the rank list of the user query to produce the final rank list of videos.
-(We keep the rank list of the user query because it does not incur the transformation noise.)
+Before sending the I2I, T2I, and I2T paraphrased queries to the search engine, we propose a consistency-based verification mechanism to eliminate factually incorrect queries caused by LLM hallucinations.
+This mechanism performs a novel verification by cross-checking the consistency between each paraphrased query and a set of QA pairs generated from the user query.
+Only those paraphrased queries that achieve the highest number of consistent QA pairs are retained.
+The verified paraphrased queries are then submitted to the search engine for text-to-video and image-to-video retrieval.
+The results from these retrievals are fused to generate the final ranked list.
 We have conducted extensive experiments for ad-hoc video search (AVS) and textual known-item search (KIS) on the TRECVid datasets \cite{Trecvid2016,V3C1}.
 The experiment results show that our proposed framework outperforms the state-of-the-art methods in terms of the mean xinfAP score for the ad-hoc video search task (i.e., Section \ref{AvS_comparison}) and the mean median rank for the textual known-items search task (i.e., Section \ref{tkis_exp}).
-Ablation studies are performed on the proposed consistEency-based verification and query paraphrasing modules to evaluate their contribution to the whole framework (i.e., Sections \ref{exp_selfchecking_abstudy} and \ref{exp_query_transformers}).
-We also provide empirical insights into how each transformation addresses the robustness, OOV, and complex query problems and how they complement the user query (i.e., Section \ref{exp_query_transformers}).
+Ablation studies are performed on the proposed consistency-based verification and query paraphrasing modules to evaluate their contribution to the whole framework (i.e., Sections \ref{exp_selfchecking_abstudy} and \ref{exp_query_transformers}).
+We also provide empirical insights into how each transformation addresses the robustness, OOV, and complex query problems and how they complement the user query in term of retrieval performance and diversity (i.e., Section \ref{exp_query_transformers}).